 - Questions for leases and power purchase agreements (PPA)

 - Are they a licensed contractor in the jurisdiction where you live?

 - How many installations have they done in your area?

 - How long have they been in business?

 - Do they have any NABCEP-certified solar professional staff members?

 - What do their reviews look like online?

 We recommend getting at least 3 proposals so that you can see the differences in price, warranties, electricity offset and other factors you consider important.
-If you would like a more in-depth comparison of your solar proposals, consider becoming a Go Solar Individual Member of Solar United Neighbors.
+If you would like a more in-depth comparison of your solar proposals, consider buying the proposal comparison service from our store.
 We will provide a detailed analysis of up to three proposals.